soniaclairesingh/lego-data-analysis/README.md

 🎯 Goal: Explore LEGO set trends by theme, part count, and release year to understand product complexity, consumer engagement, and lifecycle patterns — key considerations in supply chain planning and merchandising.

-🛠️ Tools: SQL • Python • Power BI
+🛠️ Tools: SQL • Python

 💡 Key Questions:
 - What themes are most complex or popular across time?